bobbyy16/Asana-Airtable-Integration/readme.md

 ASANA_PAT=your_asana_personal_access_token
 AIRTABLE_API_KEY=your_airtable_api_key
 AIRTABLE_BASE_ID=your_airtable_base_id
-AIRTABLE_TABLE_NAME=your_airtable_table_name
+AIRTABLE_TABLE_ID=your_airtable_table_id
 ```

 Replace your_asana_personal_access_token with your actual Asana PAT.

-Obtain your Airtable API key, base ID, and table name from your Airtable account settings.
+Obtain your Airtable API key, base ID, and table id from your Airtable account settings.

 ## Running the Application: